-Kathryn Black currently leads several strategic initiatives across the U.S. and globally.
-These include the Bank of America Alumni Network, a platform of digital and programmatic assets to engage former bank teammates; Leader On Loan, a cohort of bank leaders loaned to critical non-profit partners to advance strategic priorities; and Enterprise Jobs, a national, employer-led approach to building pathways into livable wage, high demand jobs for underserved communities.
+Kathryn Black recently retired from Bank of America as the Strategic Initiatives Executive, where she led several large-scale initiatives and public-private partnerships across the U.S. and globally.
+These included the Bank of America Alumni Network, a platform of digital and programmatic assets to engage former bank teammates; Leader On Loan, a cohort of bank leaders loaned to critical non-profit partners to advance strategic priorities; and Enterprise Jobs, a national, employer-led approach to building pathways into livable wage, high demand jobs for underserved communities.

 Since 2018, Black has worked with the Charlotte Executive Leadership Council (CELC), a group of CEOs and college presidents, to advocate for solutions that improve Charlotte’s economic vitality and quality of life.
 She currently co-chairs the CELC workforce development working team.

 With over 28 years of financial services experience, Black has held a variety of roles at financial institutions, including product and portfolio management, brand strategy, sales, data and analytics.

 Black received a Bachelor of Arts degree from Queens University of Charlotte, and a Master of Business Administration from the Kenan- Flagler Business School at the University of North Carolina at Chapel Hill.